AWS SQS Monitoring and Performance Management

 AWS SQS Performance and Configuration Metrics

-Instana’s SQS agent sensor will automatically configure the specific metrics relevant to SQS’ performance and begin collecting them as soon as the deployment is complete.
-As a messaging queuing service, SQS must be able to efficiently orchestrate with both the sending and the receiving systems, which in turn depend on SQS to communicate.
+Instana’s AWS SQS Monitoring Sensor automatically collects the specific metrics relevant to AWS SQS performance and begins collecting them immediately.
+As a messaging queuing service, SQS must be able to efficiently operate with both the sending and the receiving systems, which in turn depend on SQS to communicate.
+The entire system is managed as part of Instana’s AI Powered Applicatoin Monitoring solution.

 Some of the performance metrics collected are: